wasjabloch/wasjabloch.github.io/index.md

 ---
 <script src="https://kit.fontawesome.com/ebdc698a08.js" crossorigin="anonymous"></script>

-I am a postdoctoral researcher at GFZ, GeoForschungszentrum Potsdam, investigating fault zones, subduction zones and subsurface fluid processes using seismology.
-My research involves detecting and locating earthquakes, computing earthquake magnitudes, determining fault plane solutions and moment tensors, receiver function processing, calculation of seismic tomographies and software development to learn about earthquakes and Earth's interior structure.
+I am a postdoctoral researcher at the NORSAR research facility in Kjeller, Norway.
+In investigate subsurface fluid processes fault zones and subduction zones using seismology.
+My current research revolves around developing a method to determine moment tensors of small earthquakes.
+Previously, I worked on detecting and locating earthquakes, computing earthquake magnitudes, determining fault plane solutions and moment tensors, receiver function processing, calculation of seismic tomographies and software development to learn about earthquakes and Earth's interior structure.

 ## Research Portfolio